About Calzone How to Make

 - 1 cup ricotta cheese stirred well before measuring

-Option 1: For Store Bought Premade Pillsbury Pizza Dough
+Option 1: If Using Store Bought Premade Pillsbury Pizza Dough

-- If using Pizza Pan: Sprinkle out some corn meal on the pizza pan and unroll out the dough into the pan.If using Pizza Stone or Pizza Steel: Sprinkle out some corn meal on the counter and unroll the pizza dough on top of that.
+- If using Baking Sheet or Pizza Pan: Sprinkle out some corn meal on the pizza pan or baking sheet and unroll out the dough into the pan.If using Pizza Stone or Pizza Steel: Sprinkle out some corn meal on the counter and unroll the pizza dough on top of the counter.

 PREPARE THE OVEN

-- If using a pizza stone or steel, insert it in the oven now at mid-shelf.
+- If using a pizza stone or steel, insert it in the oven now on 2nd from top shelf.
 Preheat the oven to 450oF.

 MAKE THE CALZONE

-- If using sausage, cook it, and drain oil.1 lb pork sausage
+- Cook the sausage, making it crumbled, and drain any excess oil.¾ lb pork sausage

-- Fold the empty ½ side of the dough over to cover the filled (other ½) side.
+- Add the entire Calzone Mixture to ½ side of the rolled out dough.
+Then, fold the empty ½ side of the dough over to cover the other side.
 Firmly press the edges downward to seal together.
 Use water as a sealant, if needed.

 BAKE THE CALZONE and Serve